-Although the floodplain line will be altered as a result of the proposed grading plan, no downstream properties will be adversely affected by filling the flood plain as the site is adjacent to the Hudson River which is a 7th order stream.
+Although the floodplain line will be altered as a result of the proposed grading plan, the Applicant submits that no downstream properties will be adversely affected by filling the flood plain as the site is adjacent to the Hudson River which is a 7th order stream.
+The relevant calculations required under Ossining Code Chapter 141 (Flood Damage Protection) were completed by the Applicant's engineer, and are shown on the Flood Plain Analysis drawing contained in the Current Site Plans.
+The calculations demonstrate that the fill required for the Project would raise the floodplain elevation by 0.016 feet, which is well below the 1-foot maximum permitted.
 Refer to Appendix 5.7 for the full SWPPP, which complies with NYSDEC Stormwater Design Manual requirements.